CodeCargo logo

 Before You Start

-• Audit your Jenkins instance - Review active vs. inactive jobs
+• Audit your source CI/CD instance - Review active vs. inactive legacy jobs

-• Document custom plugins - Note any organization-specific plugins that need special handling
+• Document custom plugins or tasks - Note any organization-specific plugins or tasks that need special handling

-• Plan repository structure - Decide how Jenkins jobs map to your GitHub repository organization
+• Plan repository structure - Decide how legacy jobs map to your GitHub repository organization

 • Prepare credentials - Plan how to recreate sensitive credentials in GitHub Secrets